 Asparagus originated in the Eastern Mediterranean and was a favourite of the Greeks and Romans who used it as a medicine.

-In parts of Europe, Turkey, Africa, Middle East and Asia, varieties of asparagus grow wild.
+Varieties of asparagus grow wild in parts of Europe, Turkey, Africa, Middle East and Asia.

 Watch the video on growing asparagus in New Zealand here or click on the image below.

 What to look for

 Choose straight firm green stems.
 Insist on fresh, clean product with trimmed ends and a minimum of white butt.
 Fresh asparagus is ‘squeaky’ – when the spears are gently rubbed they squeak; old asparagus is rubbery and doesn’t squeak.

 Available: September to March

 Keep asparagus refrigerated with butt ends either wrapped in wet paper towels, stand up in a jar with 1-2 cm of water (like flowers in a vase), or alternatively wash, then refrigerate in plastic bags.